Team Fortress Classic: Later games

+Valve released Team Fortress 2 in 2007.
 Fans created a mod for Half-Life 2, Fortress Forever, aiming to replicate the gameplay of Team Fortress Classic while using the more modern Source engine.
-Fans have also made a similar mod of Team Fortress 2 titled Team Fortress 2 Classic, which seeks to marry gameplay elements and concepts from both entries alongside scrapped ideas from the sequel's development cycle and several entirely original additions.
+Fans also made a similar mod of Team Fortress 2, Team Fortress 2 Classified, which seeks to marry gameplay elements and concepts from both entries alongside scrapped ideas from the sequel's development cycle and several entirely original additions.